 So if I don’t get to one of the live shows, there’s certain to be dozens of cell-phone videos from them online, so all of you and me too can catch up that way, screaming and blubbering in the privacy of our own computer screens, so no one will ever know about the total meltdown of our phony dignified facades.
 (You know who you are.)

 Either way it will be a historic win-win for both their fans and All freedom-loving Americans.
 God save America, and God save Texas (never thought I’d say that) and if the Dixie Chicks are really BACK, there won’t be much more of those blessings left to come to pass, will there?
-(Okay, we still need some war crimes indictments; we’re on it).
+(Okay, we still need some war crimes indictments; we’re still working on it).

 More here, including a video interview with Natalie Maines (and dig her totally butch do):